A to Z Challenge – C – Sponsored by Natural Pet Pantry

 - Stainless steel feeding dishes* – easier to clean and keep clean and we purchased a set of slow feeder ones for the puppies

 - Mixing spoons

 - Meat cleaver – a good one can cut through bone and costs about $180; we picked one up at Costco for $45 (a guy had a display); I wouldn’t have spent that much before I knew how much they really cost.
 You can pick one up for $15 at Target – it’ll break in about a month or so.

 - Salmon oil, coconut oil and Megga Dog camelina oil

-*My friend, Terri, has a dog that gets startled by his reflection in a stainless steel dish – if you can relate to this, try ceramic, but take care on where it’s made and what’s in the glazing.
+*I know about a dog that gets startled by his reflection in a stainless steel dish – if you can relate to this, try ceramic, but take care on where it’s made and what’s in the glazing.
 I’m not certain if that will someone rub off into the food.